0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 6. Ensure that your account has gas.
 If you lack gas, you need to read the account address key inside MetaMask Flask - and then get some testnet gas for the account.
 You can visit [our article about getting testnet gas](../access-and-use-the-testnet.md).
 7. Now you can use Metamask to sign your transactions.

-We recommend you to try the "mint 10.000 tokens" action - and examine the transaction in [the Browser](https://browser.testnet.partisiablockchain.com/transactions).
-If it succeeds It will appear with the Action named "Mint" in the browser.
+We recommend you to try the "Mint 10.000 tokens" action - and examine the transaction in [the Browser](https://browser.testnet.partisiablockchain.com/transactions).
+If it succeeds it will appear with the Action named "Mint" in the browser.

 ???+ warning "Common Pitfalls"
     1. If you have the standard MetaMask installed, and you install MetaMask Flask you need to ensure that you have disabled the standard MetaMask extension.
-Otherwise, you will experience that the snap is not available, since its only accessible in MetaMask Flask.
+Otherwise, you will experience that the snap is not available.
     2. If your account has no gas it will still allow you to approve the transaction but will return `error 500`.
 Make sure that you have some gas on the account before signing transactions.